-When including the access token in the HTTP request entity-body, the client adds the access token to the request body using the access_token parameter.
-The client MUST NOT use this method unless the following conditions are met:
+When sending the access token in the HTTP request entity-body, the client adds the access token to the request body using the access_token parameter.
+The client MUST NOT use this method unless all of the following conditions are met:

-- The HTTP request entity-body is single-part. - The entity-body follows the encoding requirements of the application/x-www-form-urlencoded content-type as defined by

-[W3C.REC-html401-19991224].

-- The HTTP request entity-header includes the Content-Type header field set to application/x-www-form-urlencoded. - The HTTP request method is one for which a body is permitted to be present in the request.
+- The HTTP request entity-body is single-part. - The entity-body follows the encoding requirements of the application/x-www-form-urlencoded content-type as defined by [W3C.REC-html401-19991224]. - The HTTP request entity-header includes the Content-Type header field set to application/x-www-form-urlencoded. - The HTTP request method is one for which the request body has defined semantics.
 In particular, this means that the GET method MUST NOT be used.

-The entity-body can include other request-specific parameters, in which case, the access_token parameter MUST be properly separated from the request-specific parameters by an & character (ASCII code 38).
+The entity-body MAY include other request-specific parameters, in which case, the access_token parameter MUST be properly separated from the request-specific parameters using & character(s) (ASCII code 38).